Loop Block Creator Manual

 - Physically attach the Loop Block to an available DNA connector on the Lightpad Block.

 - The Loop Block will automatically turn on.
-If it does not, press any button.
+If it does not, press the Mode and Play/Pause buttons simultaneously.

 - Now you are ready to make music.